mpizenberg/ai-clustering-cf/README.md

 uv run classify.py
 ```

+TODO: improve with Elder Millenial feedback:

+1. For minimalist open source embedding models, I would recommend nomic
+2. I would highly recommend using a hierarchical clustering strategy, especially when you don't know the number of clusters you have (e.g. hdbscan)
+3. I think that UMAP will probably give you better results than tsne.
+Depending on what you're interested in doing,  you might want to switch to PCA.
+4. High dimensional clustering can be frought with all kinds of issues, especially if you're not careful about selecting and parameterizing your distance function well.
+I'd recommend doing dimension reduction and then clustering.

 ## Alternative approach: prompting an LLM directly

 First, let’s create a minimal json file containing only the `id`, `title`, and `problem` fields.